SergeyFM/SergeyFM/README.md

 ## ☀️ Sergey Svistunov
 > C# developer

-👔   I've worked in IT presales for many years.
-I started as a sysadmin and VBA developer, worked as a project manager, business analyst, and for the longest time in presales.
-I've been researching, building and selling complex solutions all my life.
-Then I decided to focus on programming and am currently working as a C# developer.
+👔   I have worked in IT presales for many years and have been a software developer for some time now.
+I started as a sysadmin and VBA developer, worked as a project manager, business analyst, and for the longest time as a solution engineer in presales.
+I've been researching, building and selling complex solutions my whole life.
+A couple of years ago I decided to focus on programming and at the moment I am working as a C# developer.
 <br>
 ***
-> With years of experience in a variety of industries, I am a rather unique kind of developer, with a combination of technical and business life skills.
+> Having worked in a variety of industries, I gained not only technical but also business skills.
-### I have significant experience in ~three~four areas:
+### I have experience in ~three~four areas:
 * Printing and document workflow&processing (Xerox and Kyocera) - 6 yrs,
 * IoT projects for cars (Brightbox, C-Cars) - 2 yrs,
 * Banking and payment systems (Ingenico, Blockchain startup) - 1 yr,